-If the "ExtPolicyDecisionErrorHandling" feature is supported and if the SMF receives one or more policy decision types (as defined in subclause 4.1.4.4) and/or condition data (as defined in subclause 4.1.8) which are not referred by any PCC rules or session rules as defined in subclause 4.2.3, and/or other SM policy decisions (e.g. the SMF receives policy control request triggers and applicable additional information) and the SMF detects the received policy decision cannot be enforced (e.g., because semantical inconsistencies in the provided data):
+If the "ExtPolicyDecisionErrorHandling" feature is supported and the SMF receives one or more policy decision type(s) (as defined in subclause 4.1.4.4) and/or condition data (as defined in subclause 4.1.8), which are not referred by any provisioned PCC rule or session rule as defined in subclause 4.2.3.2, and/or other SM policy decisions (e.g. the SMF receives policy control request triggers and applicable additional information) and the SMF detects that the received policy decision(s) cannot be enforced (e.g. because of semantical inconsistencies in the provided data):

-If the SMF does not need to reject the request (e.g. none, or only some but not all of the PCC rules and/or session rules provisioned by the PCF in the same message are not installed/activated successfully), the SMF shall include a PartialSuccessReport data structure within a response message with an HTTP "200 OK" status code.
-The SMF shall include the "failureCause" attribute set to "POL_DEC_ERROR", and the "policyDecFailureReports" attribute to indicate a failure in the provided policy decision types and/or condition data not referred by any PCC rules or session rules and/or in other SM policy decisions, and may include the "invalidPolicyDecs" attribute to indicate the failed policy decision types and/or condition data not referred by any PCC rules or session rules and/or other SM policy decisions.
+- If the SMF does not need to reject the request (e.g. none, or only some but not all, of the PCC rule(s) and/or session rule(s) provisioned by the PCF in the same message are not installed/activated successfully), the SMF shall include one or more PartialSuccessReport data structure(s) in the response message with an HTTP "200 OK" status code.
+The SMF shall include in each PartialSuccessReport data structure the "failureCause" attribute set to "POL_DEC_ERROR" and the "policyDecFailureReports" attribute to indicate the failed policy decision type(s) and/or condition data that are not referred by any provisioned PCC rule or session rule and/or in other SM policy decision(s), and may include the "invalidPolicyDecs" attribute to provide more details on these failed policy decision type(s) and/or condition data that are not referred by any provisioned PCC rule or session rule and/or other SM policy decisions.

 - If the SMF needs to reject the request (e.g. all the PCC rules and/or session rules provisioned by the PCF in the same message are not installed/activated successfully), the SMF shall include an ErrorReport data structure within a response message with an HTTP "400 Bad Request" status code.
-The SMF shall include "policyDecFailureReports" attribute to indicate a failure in the provided policy decision types and/or condition data not referred by any PCC rules or session rules and/or in other SM policy decisions, and may include the "invalidPolicyDecs" attribute to indicate the failed policy decision types and/or condition data not referred by any PCC rules or session rules and/or other SM policy decisions.
+The SMF shall include the "policyDecFailureReports" attribute to indicate a failed policy decision type(s) and/or condition data that are not referred by any provisioned PCC rule or session rule and/or in other SM policy decisions, and may include the "invalidPolicyDecs" attribute to provide more details on these failed policy decision types and/or condition data that are not referred by any provisioned PCC rule or session rule and/or other SM policy decisions.

-An error within a policy decision type and/or condition data not referred by any PCC rules or session rules and/or an error in other policy decisions is encoded within the "policyDecFailureReports" attribute as specified in the PolicyDecisionFailureCode data structure defined in subclause 5.6.3.28.
+NOTE 1: An error within a policy decision type and/or condition data not referred by any PCC rules or session rules and/or an error in other policy decisions is encoded within the "policyDecFailureReports" attribute as specified in the PolicyDecisionFailureCode data structure defined in subclause 5.6.3.28.

-When the PCF receives the above reports, the PCF shall consider:
+When the PCF receives the above reports, the PCF shall behave as follows:

 - For the policy decisions and/or condition data:

 a.
-All the instances of the policy decsions and/or condition data which are provisioned in the request message and indicated by the PolicyDecisionFailureCode data type are removed from the SMF.
+The PCF shall consider all the instances of the policy decision(s) and/or condition data which are provisioned in the request message and indicated in the PolicyDecisionFailureCode data type as removed from the SMF.

 b.
-When the PCF receives the response with HTTP "400 Bad Request" status code but the "policyDecFailureReports" attribute is not included, the PCF shall consider all the provisioned instances of the policy decsions and/or condition data in the request message are removed from the SMF.
+When the PCF receives a response with HTTP "400 Bad Request" status code but the "policyDecFailureReports" attribute is not included in the provided ErrorReport data structure, the PCF shall consider all the provisioned instance(s) of the policy decision(s) and/or condition data in the request message as removed from the SMF.

 c.
 The removal of a policy decision type and/or condition data shall not fail.